Science Bazaar at 61st LIYSF

 Bringing Minds Together

-The LIYSF Science Bazaar is primarily a non-competitive event; the focus is to unite young creative minds and provide a platform for the mixing of knowledge and to catalyze new ideas.
+The LIYSF Science Bazaar is primarily a non-competitive event; the focus is to unite young creative minds and provide a platform for the mixing of knowledge and catalyzing new ideas.

 The evening is designed to facilitate collaboration between the brightest young scientists from around the world – and you could feel the energy and excitement as you walked through the building.
 The participants expressed so much enthusiasm as they exchanged ideas and knowledge with one another, learning about each other’s projects and scientific research from all over the world.